Your immune system is complex but very important in keeping you and your body healthy.

 Firstly, getting a good night sleep relaxes you.
 If you’re stressed or anxious your body releases more adrenalin and too much of this hormone lowers your immunity.

-Getting less than eight hours a night obviously makes you more tired and when you’re tired it’s easier for bugs to attack you because your body hasn’t got the energy to fight them off.
-Any more than 10 hours sleep EVERY night means you can be as open to disease as when you don’t have enough sleep.
-Too much melatonin has been linked to diabetes and in particular Parkinson’s Disease.
+Less than eight hours a night makes you tired and when you’re tired it’s easier for bugs to attack because your body hasn’t got the energy to fight them off.

 This is because when you exercise your body releases endorphins, or ‘feel good’ hormones.
 This increases your energy levels and the more energetic you are the more energetic your immune system will be.